Brinell hardness test: Technical developments

+Technical details

 Brinell hardness is sometimes quoted in megapascals; the Brinell hardness value (expressed as HBW (see above)) is multiplied by the acceleration due to gravity, 9.80665 m/s^{2}, to convert it to megapascals.

 The Brinell hardness value can be correlated with the ultimate tensile strength (UTS), although the relationship is dependent on the material, and therefore determined empirically.
 The relationship is based on Meyer's index (n) from Meyer's law.
 If Meyer's index is less than 2.2 then the ratio of UTS to HBW is 0.36.
 If Meyer's index is greater than 2.2, then the ratio increases.

 The Brinell hardness is designated by the most commonly used test standards (ASTM E10-14 and ISO 6506–1:2005) as HBW (H from hardness, B from brinell and W from the material of the indenter, tungsten (wolfram) carbide).
 In former standards HB or HBS were used to refer to measurements made with steel indenters.